francescabasini/Football_SBM/README.md

-# Football_SBM (2021)
+# Football_SBM

-This repository contains the data and code associated with the paper - "**F. Basini**, V. Tsouli, I. Ntzoufras, N. Friel, [Assessing competitive balance in the English Premier League for over forty seasons using a stochastic block model](https://academic.oup.com/jrsssa/advance-article/doi/10.1093/jrsssa/qnad007/7035692), *Journal of the Royal Statistical Society Series A: Statistics in Society*, 2023".
+This repository contains the data and code associated with the paper: \
+"**F. Basini**, V. Tsouli, I. Ntzoufras, N. Friel, [Assessing competitive balance in the English Premier League for over forty seasons using a stochastic block model](https://academic.oup.com/jrsssa/advance-article/doi/10.1093/jrsssa/qnad007/7035692), *Journal of the Royal Statistical Society Series A: Statistics in Society*, 2023".

 ## Repository structure: